 Distance from Seattle to Chimacum: 46 miles (1 hour, 41 minutes)

 Experience the art of farming (and cider!) and feel the real spirit of a vibrant regional community at the historic Finnriver Farm and Cidery.
+It is the perfect activity that is a great half-day trip after you take a walking tour of Seattle.

 When visiting, you can certainly witness traditional and fresh approaches to the production of hard cider and fruit wines, something that Washington does exceptionally well and is famous for!